Global Entertainment Industry Surpasses $100 Billion for the First Time Ever

 The report’s release comes at a time of high anxiety for the movie business.
 The coronavirus pandemic has resulted in the closure of theaters in Japan, India, China and other regions hit hard by the disease and will lead to billions of dollars in lost revenues.
 In 2019, China ranked as the second-biggest moviegoing market after North America.

-On Wednesday, the MPAA study provided a look back to a more stable time for the business.
-Though domestic ticket sales dropped, more than 75% of the population, roughly 268 million people, went to the movies at least once in 2019, up slightly from the year prior.
+On Wednesday, the MPAA study provided a look back to a more stable time for the industry.
+Though domestic ticket sales dropped, the organization found that more than 75% of the population, roughly 268 million people, went to the movies at least once in 2019, up slightly from the year prior.

 And contrary to popular belief, streaming isn’t cannibalizing younger audiences’ appetite for going to the movies.
 In fact, per capita attendance was highest among patrons between the ages of 12 and 17 (4.9 tickets sold per person) and 18 to 24 years old (4.7 tickets sold per person).
 Hispanic audiences had the largest presence among ethnic groups, followed closely by Asian audiences.
-The typical moviegoer — split evenly among genders — bought 4.6 tickets.
+The typical moviegoer bought 4.6 tickets.
+Gender composition was split evenly among men and women.

+The 2019 study covers a year that saw seismic changes in the entertainment industry.
+Disney formally merged with Fox, condensing the number of major Hollywood studios.
+Netflix also joined the Motion Picture Association, the first streaming service to do so.

+That sector of the business made huge progress in 2019 as demand also grew for home mobile entertainment.
+In the U.S., it rose 8% year-over-year to $25.2 billion.
+The spike has been propelled mostly by the digital market, where the U.S. is up 18% and international markets are up 29%.